GregoryConrad/unnested/README.md

 This library is just a placeholder for now with some prototype code.
 Dart 3 and macros have not been released yet.

-There are still a few in-code TODOs that need to be worked out.
+Also, there are still a few in-code TODOs that need to be worked out.

 ## Features
 - 📦 Unnests widget trees in an easy, declarative way